 Individuals without skin cancer risk factors who have an established primary care provider (PCP) may get a skin check done by their PCP, rather than a dermatologist.

-Dr. Goldstein’s list of primary risk factors include:
+Dr. Goldstein’s list of primary risk factors includes the following:

 What Do Providers Wish Patients Knew About Skin Checks?